9RAR

 Mascot

-9 RAR Association has commenced collecting various historical items and memorabilia pertaining to the Battalion and its members.
-It is proposed that the Museum Collection will cover:
+9 RAR Association is collecting various historical items and memorabilia pertaining to the Battalion and its members with the aim of ensuring our history and legacy is preserved for future generations.
+The Museum Collection will cover:

 • the Battalion’s activities both in Australia (Woodside & Enoggera) and in Vietnam,

-• the personal side of life at that time from the members,
+• the personal side of life of our members at that time,

 • any general army items that relate to that era,